 Talk about going full circle.

-Every now and then, I get a creeping feeling that in 2010, I awoke one May morning into a grim political dystopia, probably muttering the entirely futile words
+Now and then, I get a creeping feeling that in 2010, I awoke one May morning into a grim political dystopia, probably muttering the entirely futile words

 “Look what you’ve done now…”

 “I didn’t vote for the bastards, it’s your own fault”.